 - Step One: Embrace Data.
 Data isn’t going anywhere.
 When used ethically, it transforms consumer experiences and business ROI – and that’s good for everyone.
 In fact, publishers who have been first to embrace data have gained disproportionate share and revenue.
 So above all, make it safe and easy for advertisers create audiences using their data.
 Advertisers want to create seamless experiences for consumers across multiple touchpoints.
 They want the ability to define audiences from the permissioned first and third-party data assets they control, and then use those audiences everywhere.
 Brands have the best ability to protect the data under their control when data transfers happen through a neutral, independent party that uses a Safe Haven integration with rigorous security and process controls.
 Publishers that support Safe Haven integrations increase their ability to compete for advertising dollars and maximize protection for consumers.

 - Step Two: Champion Data Ethics.
 Data can be used for good (consumer experiences, choice, insight, ROI) or – as we’ve seen in the media too often recently – for nefarious and illicit purposes.
 No ROI improvement is ever worth the brand damage that poor data stewardship can inflict.
 So protect yourself and your audience by adhering to ethical practices and by working only with experienced and ethical partners.
 Audit your data suppliers to ensure their data is ethically sourced.
 Do what’s right for consumers by making sure the third-party data that’s used to create audiences on your platform comes from reputable providers who ensure that all data has the proper permissions and rights for use.
 Perhaps lost in Facebook’s many communications is their final policy on data imports: they intend to allow marketers to utilize their data models built with first, second, and third-party data, so long as these marketers vouch for ethical data sourcing.
 This is smart.
-Quality matters, and you want to work with data providers – and advertisers – that have rigorous processes in place for vetting their data sources.
+Quality matters, and you want to work with data sellers – and advertisers – that have rigorous processes in place for vetting their data sources.

 - Step Three: Support Transparent Measurement Practices.
 It would be bad for nearly everyone if the panicked response to data security were simply the construction of thicker walls and more black box solutions.
 We believe in the true democratization of data; by building visibility, interoperability, and connectivity into data utilization, everyone wins.
 Consumers gain increased control, disparate data sets can be combined to further improve data efficacy, and businesses can make informed decisions across all touch points.
 Rather than tilt the playing field to a select few, increase trust by allowing independent third parties to measure lift and viewability.
 Support secure analysis within a Safe Haven environment for campaigns that run on your platform – and allow measurement services providers to analyze performance across multiple publishers and channels.